l3r8yJ/l3r8yj.github.io/_posts/2024/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 2. API `interfaces`, marked with Swagger and Spring annotations, like `@Controller`, `@PostMapping`, `@RequestBody`, etc.
 3. [Feign clients](https://docs.spring.io/spring-cloud-openfeign/docs/current/reference/html/)
-   for outer clients, that will send requests to our service
+   for outer clients, that will communicate with our service

 After generation and publishing, you can add these contracts as dependencies in your microservices.
 Everything that you need to do is – just set up a publication inside of `build.gradle.kts` and